 And the gun itself?
-The Legend Series pistols feature five-inch stainless steel match grade barrels, low-profile three-dot Tritium combat sights, and black and gray G10 grips with an attractive American flag engraving.
+The Legend Series pistols feature five-inch stainless steel match-grade barrels, low-profile three-dot Tritium combat sights, and black and gray G10 grips with an attractive American flag engraving.
 The frames and slides are forged carbon steel with Black Nitride treatment for durability and corrosion resistance.
-A National Match full-length guide rod rounds out the 8.6-inch long government model 1911.
-Each pistol ships with one seven-round stainless steel magazine with slam pad.
+A National Match full-length guide rod rounds out the 8.6-inch-long government model 1911.
+Each pistol ships with one seven-round stainless steel magazine with a slam pad.

 A very generous NRA Life Member took home Legend number one with a closing bid of $22,500, all of which goes to the Chris Kyle FROG Foundation.